SDS-PAGE: Properties

 SDS-PAGE is an electrophoresis method that allows protein separation by mass.
 The medium (also referred to as ′matrix′) is a polyacrylamide-based discontinuous gel.
 The polyacrylamide-gel is typically sandwiched between two glass plates in a slab gel.
 Although tube gels (in glass cylinders) were used historically, they were rapidly made obsolete with the invention of the more convenient slab gels.
 In addition, SDS (sodium dodecyl sulfate) is used.
-About 1.4 grams of SDS bind to a gram of protein, corresponding to one SDS molecule per two amino acids.
-SDS acts as a surfactant, masking the proteins' intrinsic charge and conferring them very similar charge-to-mass ratios.
+About 1.4 grams of SDS bind to a gram of protein, corresponding to one SDS molecule charges per two amino acids.
+SDS acts as a surfactant, masking the protein's intrinsic charge and conferring them very similar charge-to-mass ratios.
 The intrinsic charges of the proteins are negligible in comparison to the SDS loading, and the positive charges are also greatly reduced in the basic pH range of a separating gel.
 Upon application of a constant electric field, the proteins migrate towards the anode, each with a different speed, depending on their mass.
 This simple procedure allows precise protein separation by mass.

-SDS tends to form spherical micelles in aqueous solutions above a certain concentration called the critical micellar concentration (CMC).
+SDS tends to form spherical micelles in aqueous solutions above a certain concentration called the critical micelle concentration (CMC).
 Above the critical micellar concentration of 7 to 10 millimolar in solutions, the SDS simultaneously occurs as single molecules (monomer) and as micelles, below the CMC SDS occurs only as monomers in aqueous solutions.
 At the critical micellar concentration, a micelle consists of about 62 SDS molecules.
-However, only SDS monomers bind to proteins via hydrophobic interactions, whereas thy SDS micelles are anionic on the outside and do not adsorb any protein.
+However, only SDS monomers bind to proteins via hydrophobic interactions, whereas the SDS micelles are anionic on the outside and do not adsorb any protein.
 SDS is amphipathic in nature, which allows it to unfold both polar and nonpolar sections of protein structure.
 In SDS concentrations above 0.1 millimolar, the unfolding of proteins begins, and above 1 mM, most proteins are denatured.
 Due to the strong denaturing effect of SDS and the subsequent dissociation of protein complexes, quaternary structures can generally not be determined with SDS.
-Exceptions are proteins that are stabilised by covalent cross-linking e.g. -S-S- linkages and the SDS-resistant protein complexes, which are stable even in the presence of SDS (the latter, however, only at room temperature).
+Exceptions are proteins that are stabilised by covalent cross-linking (e.g. -S-S- linkages) and the SDS-resistant protein complexes, which are stable even in the presence of SDS (the latter, however, only at room temperature).
 To denature the SDS-resistant complexes a high activation energy is required, which is achieved by heating.
 SDS resistance is based on a metastability of the protein fold.
 Although the native, fully folded, SDS-resistant protein does not have sufficient stability in the presence of SDS, the chemical equilibrium of denaturation at room temperature occurs slowly.
 Stable protein complexes are characterised not only by SDS resistance but also by stability against proteases and an increased biological half-life.

 Alternatively, polyacrylamide gel electrophoresis can also be performed with the cationic surfactants CTAB in a CTAB-PAGE, or 16-BAC in a BAC-PAGE.